Current Rates and Fees

-The rates and fees are effective July 1, 2019 through June 30, 2020.
-For verify specific fee information, always email the Chesterfield County Utilities Department or call us at 804-748-1271.
+Following are the current rates and fees that went into effect July 1, 2019.
+To verify specific fee information, always email the Chesterfield County Utilities Department or call us at 804-748-1271.

 The Chesterfield County Department of Utilities is entirely self-supporting.
 No county tax dollars are used for any utilities operation.
 As a result, the Utilities Department depends on revenues generated from system users and new connections.